-- 80g cashew nuts, soaked for at least an hour or 80g cashew butter
+- 80 g / 2.8 oz raw cashew nuts, soaked for at least an hour

 - 2 tbsp raw coconut flour

 - In a high powered blender, blitz the strawberries to create a puree.
 You should end up with approx 140ml - it doesn't have to be exact.
-Mix in the maple syrup and (optional) vanilla extract.
+Mix in the agave syrup and vanilla extract.

-- Pour in the coconut oil and cashew butter (or cashew nuts, soaked and dried) and blend until a smooth milkshake-like mixture is formed.
+- Pour in the coconut oil and cashews, then blend until a smooth milkshake-like mixture is formed.
 Add the coconut flour and blend again until thickened.
 Taste and adjust sweetness, if needed.

-- Spoon the mixture into a chocolate mold or ice cube tray and leave to set in the freezer for at least 30 minutes.
-When it's ready, the fudge should pop out of the mold without crumbling or sticking.
+- Spoon the mixture into a chocolate mould or ice cube tray and leave to set in the freezer for at least 30 minutes.
+When it's ready, the fudge should pop out of the mould without crumbling or sticking.